M.S. and Ph.D. in Spanish Linguistics

 1. Director of Graduate Studies

-Students should consult with the Director of Graduate Studies (DGS) for Spanish Linguistics any time they have questions about the program.
-Students are responsible for checking with the DGS at least once per semester to make certain that they are not only taking the appropriate courses but are also following the correct sequence of courses.
-New students must meet with the DGS prior to the beginning of the Fall semester.
-Continuing students must meet with the DGS during pre-registration.
-All students must meet again with their DGS during add/drop period if changes to their registration are necessary, as students cannot change their course selection without prior approval from the DGS.
+Students should consult with the Director of Graduate Studies (DGS) in Spanish Linguistics whenever they have questions about the program.
+They are also responsible for meeting with the DGS at least once per semester to ensure they are taking the appropriate courses and following the correct sequence.
+New students must meet with the DGS prior to the start of the Fall semester.
+Continuing students must meet with the DGS during the pre-registration period.
+In addition, all students must meet with the DGS during the add/drop period if any changes to their registration are needed, as course selections cannot be modified without prior approval from the DGS.

 2. Course and Examination Requirements

-The M.S. curriculum includes courses in the following five areas of specialization: Applied Linguistics, History/World Spanishes, Phonology/Morphology, Syntax, and Semantics & Pragmatics.
-Courses are divided into two Tiers.
-Students must take all courses in Tier I and four courses from Tier II.
-Tier I courses need to be taken before Tier II courses, except for History of the Spanish Language and World Spanishes, which can be taken in either order.
+The M.S. curriculum includes courses in the six areas of specialization: Applied Linguistics, Historical Linguistics, Phonology/Morphology, Semantics & Pragmatics, Sociolinguistics, and Syntax.
+Coursework is organized into two tiers.
+Students are required to complete all Tier I courses and four courses from Tier II.
+Tier I courses must generally be completed before Tier II courses, with the exception of History of the Spanish Language and World Spanishes, which may be taken in either order.

-In addition to courses from Tiers I and II, students take one elective course in any field in linguistics or related area, such as philosophy, cognition, computer science, or bilingual education.
-In the fourth semester students wishing to write a Qualifying Paper in order to continue to the Ph.D. sign up for Continuous Registration (SPAN 999), in addition to two regular courses.
+In addition to Tier I and Tier II courses, students complete two elective courses in linguistics or related disciplines such as philosophy, cognition, computer science, or bilingual education.
+In the fourth semester, students who intend to write a Qualifying Paper in order to continue to the Ph.D. program enroll in Thesis Research (SPAN 9999) alongside two regular courses.

 3. Qualifying Paper